 I am an Associate Professor of Economics at the Lam Family College of Business, San Francisco State University.
 I earned my doctorate in Economics from the University of California at Riverside.

 My research topics are situated in macro/monetary economics, consumer finances, inequality, and housing economics.
 My current work examines the implications of student loan debt on wealth outcomes for US households as well as the direct and indirect effects of monetary policy.

-I believe in fostering an environment where education is free and accessible to all.
-To this end, I regularly advise students about the economics profession and love to collaborate with them on research.
+I believe in fostering an environment where education is accessible to all.
+I regularly advise students about the economics profession and love to collaborate with them on research.
 My goal is to improve diversity in the economics profession.
-To this end, I also serve as the CSWEP liaison and partner/teach for R-Ladies.
+To this end, I also serve as the CSWEP liaison and partner with R-Ladies.